Skip to content

 Scope Discovery

 The engine needs to know what your agent is allowed to do (permitted intents) and what it shouldn't do (restricted intents) to generate targeted attacks and evaluate responses.
+Four scope sources are supported in order of precision — an explicit YAML or JSON file (--scope), a repository scan that extracts the system prompt and tool definitions (--repo), a system prompt file (--prompt), or auto-probe inferred from the agent's own responses.

 Scope Sources